 Shall be mine forevermore.

-There are at least three predominating theories concerning Emily West.
+There are at least three theories concerning Emily West.
 One was that she existed and was a real person living in Texas, at least for a time.
 As far as we can determine, there was no female of her description who survived the Alamo, nor is there a mention of this person having a brother who died in the 1836 battle.
-There are records (possibly apocryphal) that refer to a female of mixed heritage associated with Santa Anna on the day of the Battle of San Jacinto and references to her being named Emily and “belonging” to Col. Morgan.
+There are records (possibly apocryphal) that refer to a female of mixed heritage associated with Santa Anna on the day of the Battle of San Jacinto with references to her being named Emily and “belonging” to Col. Morgan.
 With no last name given, this is likely the origin of using the name Emily Morgan for this person.
 The wording would suggest that she was either a slave or an indentured servant of this Col. James Morgan.
 There also exists a contract between an Emily West of Connecticut and a James Morgan of Texas wherein West agrees to work for Morgan for 100 dollars per year.
-However, there are no records of an indentured servant by the name of Emily West having ever resided in Texas, though definitive records may be lost to history.
+However, there are no records of an indentured servant by the name of Emily West having ever resided in Texas, though such records may be lost to history.
 If she existed, this person is not documented elsewhere in Texas history.

 A second theory is that Emily West may have been the wife of Lorenzo de Zavala, whose existence is well known.
 There are some hints of discrimination with regard to Emily West de Zavala, though the reasons are unknown.
 There are photographs of her that do not indicate that she was of mixed heritage, but that would not necessarily be obvious from a photograph.
 Emily was the second wife of Zavala, having married him in 1831 following the death of his first wife earlier in the year.
 They were married for five years until de Zavala’s death in late 1836.
 Two branches of this theory are that there may have been two Emily Wests and the names are coincidentally the same or that there was one Emily West and she was Emily West de Zavala.
 As far as we know, there is nothing to indicate that the wife of Lorenzo de Zavala, somewhat well placed, would have engaged in a relationship for any reason with the Mexican General Santa Anna other than her name, common to the legendary character, and the fact that the Zavala family resided somewhat near San Jacinto.
 After the death of her husband, Emily used her maiden name of Emily West until she remarried.
-Following the death of Zavala, she was married two more times, died in 1882 and is interred in the de Zavala Cemetery in La Porte, Harris County, Texas.
+She was married two more times, died in 1882 and is interred in the de Zavala Cemetery in La Porte, Harris County, Texas.